 I dreaded the thought of networking, but really it’s just chatting.
 The more I go to events, the more I realise that there are lots of friendly entrepreneurs and business owners who just want to chat without being ‘sales-ey’.
 If you see me at an event, do pop over and say hello!

-Networking events near York in North Yorkshire
+Networking events in York / North Yorkshire

 If you’re a copywriter, I run York Copywriters’ Coffee every few months if you’d like to meet your peersl It’s very laid-back and it would be great to meet you.